mamure/BAproj/README.md

 Deadline: 10.6.2025

 # TODO
-* Read up on mesh network and wireless mesh network definitions.
+~~Read up on mesh network and wireless mesh network definitions.~~ Find a way to simulate a network
-* Find a way to simulate a network
+* See how the hop count can be tested in terms of error rate.

 # Weekly report
 ## Week 1 (3-9 feb)